-Board compensation comprises of an annual sitting fee for attendances plus a discretionary annual Board remuneration based on the recommendation of the NRCGC and subject to approval by the AGM.
-The sitting fee paid to the members of the Board represents a fixed amount for the year, and cover all meetings attended, irrespective of whether the meeting relates to the Board or any of its sub committees.
-Total sitting fees paid during the year amounts to USD 270 thousand.
+Board compensation comprises of an annual sitting fee for attendances.
+The sitting fee paid to the members of the Board represents a fixed amount for the year, and covers all meetings attended, irrespective of whether the meeting relates to the Board or any of its subsidiary committees.
+Total sitting fees paid during the year amount to USD 157.5 thousand (31 Dec 2023: USD 270 thousand).